-- Market goats must weigh between 55 and 110 pounds. - 2 Classes will be determined by weight.
-Superintendents will decide class breaks depending on number of entries. - Both wether and doe goats will be eligible for entry as market goats.
-3 - 4.
-Goats must be rough clipped prior to fair check-in. - 5.
-Exhibitors are required to have horns tipped blunt, with tip no smaller than dime-size, or dehorned on all goats prior to fair check-in. - 6.
-Exhibitors will be allowed to use show halters or show collars in the show ring. - The USDA's Scrapie Eradication Program will be enforced at the Logan County Fair. - 8 The official rate of gain starting weight will be spring weigh-in weight.
+- 1. Market goats must weigh between 55 and 110 pounds. - 2.
+Classes will be determined by weight.
+Superintendents will decide class breaks depending on number of entries. - 3.
+Meat goats must have their milk teeth in normal positions.
+Superintendents reserve the right to mouth meat goats.
+Any meat goat having lost one or both milk teeth will be disqualified. - 4.
+Both wether and doe goats will be eligible for entry as market goats. - Goats must be slick shorn to the skin above the knee and hock joints, excluding the tail switch prior to fair check-in. - 6.
+No paint, powder or any artificial coloring may be used. - 7.
+Exhibitors are required to have horns tipped blunt, with tip no smaller than dime-size, or dehorned on all goats prior to fair check-in. - 8.
+Exhibitors will be allowed to use show halters or show collars in the show ring. - 9.
+The USDA's Scrapie Eradication Program will be enforced at the Logan County Fair. - 10.
+The official rate of gain starting weight will be spring weigh-in weight.
 The final weight will be the official show and sale weight.
-Market goats must meet the minimum show and sale requirements and be shown to qualify for rate of gain - Products containing oils or dyes are not permitted for use. - 10.
-Absolutely no training collars will be allowed, show collars & show halters only. - 11.
-Dying of hair or skin is prohibited on the Logan County Fairgrounds.
-12. Goats will not be weighed wearing leg wraps or halters.
-They must be removed order to be weighed.
+Market goats must meet the minimum show and sale requirements and be shown to qualify for rate of gain awards. - 11.
+Products containing oils or dyes are not permitted for use. - 12.
+No Products may be used above the flank. - 13.
+Absolutely no training collars will be allowed, show collars & show halters only. - 14.
+Goats will not be weighed wearing leg wraps or halters.
+They must be removed in order to be weighed.